tamierlan/FrontEndCodingChallenge/README.md

 ### Getting Set Up
 ---
-1. First, fork this repo and clone it to your machine.
+1. First, [Import this repo to your Github account](https://github.com/new/import) **IMPORTANT: Select "Private", not "Public"** and then clone it to your machine.
 2. Run `npm i` to install dependencies.
 3. Get an API key from [Dog API signup page](https://thedogapi.com/signup).
 The free one is all you need for this project and it should only take a minute to get your key.
 4. Create a file at the top level of the repo called `.env` and give it a property called `REACT_APP_DOGS_API_KEY` and put your API key as the value.